arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 nmcli c delete <customName>
 ```

-To check that it has been correctly connected, you will see the LED on Green.
-If you want to check it in your terminal you can type
+If the LED is on and green then we know that has been correctly connected.
+If you want to check it in your terminal, you can type:
 ```
 nmcli de